Omori (video game): Awards

 Omori received two Honorable Mentions at the 2021 Independent Games Festival.
 It was also nominated for three categories in DreamHack's 2021 "Dreamies" awards, winning the "Daringly Dramatic" prize.

 Sales

 In Japan, the Nintendo Switch version of Omori sold 2,903 physical copies within its first week of release, making it the nineteenth bestselling retail game of the week in the country.
-On December 31, 2022, the game's official Twitter account announced that Omori had sold 1 million copies.
+On December 31, 2022, the game's official Twitter account announced that Omori had sold one million copies.

+Related media

+Omocat made partnerships with companies for Omori merchandise, such as Nendoroid plastic figures.

+In November 2023, it was announced that a manga adaptation of the game by Nui Konoito would be released in Kodansha's Monthly Afternoon magazine.
+The first chapter released on June 24, 2024.